 Every one of us should be protected by a valid and enforceable health care proxy.
 Apart from the preparation and execution of the document, however, it is imperative that we fully and frankly discuss these issues, and the way in which we wish to be treated, with our designated agent.
 Unless your agent knows your preferences regarding, for example, artificial hydration and nutrition (the provision of food and water through a feeding tube), he or she may make decisions that are contrary to, or inconsistent with your wishes.

-At Berwitz & DiTata LLP we can assist you with the implementation of these important documents.
+At Berwitz & DiTata LLP, our estate planning lawyers can assist you with the implementation of these important documents.